 LTE Cell 1 is the OTDOA reference cell, LTE Cell 2 (where required) is an OTDOA neighbour cell.

-Where two LTE cells are required, the two LTE Cells 1 and 2 shall be synchronized, and the timing offset (the RSTD) between the cells, referenced to the UE’s antenna input, shall be set equal to the expectedRSTD value provided in the OTDOA assistance data, as defined in subclause 8.4.1.2.
+Where two LTE cells are required, the two LTE Cells 1 and 2 shall be synchronized, and the timing offset (the RSTD) between the cells, referenced to the UE’s antenna input, shall be set equal to the expectedRSTD value provided in the OTDOA (LTE) assistance data, as defined in subclause 8.4.1.2.

-For Test Configuration B and D (Table 8.1A-1), the LTE Cell 1 and LTE Cell 2 the E-UTRA frequency to be tested and other default conditions are as specified for signalling test cases in 3GPP TS 36.508 [8].
+For Test Configuration B (Table 8.1A-1) there is no LTE environment and testing OTDOA (LTE) is therefore not applicable.

-For Test Configuration B, there is an additional NR Cell 1 frequency to be used for testing and other default conditions are as specified for signalling test cases in 3GPP TS 38.508-1 [30].
-NR Cell 1 is the serving cell.
+For Test Configuration D (Table 8.1A-1), the LTE Cell 1 and LTE Cell 2 the E-UTRA frequency to be tested and other default conditions are as specified for signalling test cases in 3GPP TS 36.508 [8].

 8.2.3 Simulated ECID (LTE) environment